Investors line up to meet developers at REPP Academy

 Investors turn to online networking to find new renewable energy deals in Africa

 London, 13 October 2020: The Renewable Energy Performance Platform (REPP), funded by the UK Government’s International Climate Finance, is to stage a series of virtual networking sessions connecting leading investors with on-grid developers operating in countries in Africa.

-Nine investors, including AfDB and Finnfund, have signed up to the online event to explore investment opportunities with experienced developers in the clean energy IPP market in Africa, as well as its rising stars.
-GET.invest and IRENA are also taking part, representing platforms that are focused on matchmaking between developers and funders and technical assistance providers.
+Nine investors, including AfDB et Finnfund, have signed up to the online event to explore investment opportunities with experienced developers in the clean energy IPP market in Africa, as well as its rising stars.
+GET.invest et IRENA are also taking part, representing platforms that are focused on matchmaking between developers and funders and technical assistance providers.

 The sessions are part of REPP Academy 2020, a two-week capacity building and networking programme being run by REPP’s investment manager Camco Clean Energy (Camco), which starts today.